ablatt/Swift-Web-Framework/README.md

 * Easy to use web framework written in Swift.
 * Unifies iOS app development and backend development under a single language, Swift
 * Can easily integrate Apple services (that expose a Swift API) into backend (Ads, subscriptions, etc...)
-* A work in progress...
+* A work in progress.
+Open to those who want to contribute!

 # Example usage
 let h = HTTPServer();